MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/getting-started-with-resource-recommendations.md

 To activate these dataflows, have your System Administrator complete the following steps:

 1. Sign in to your Microsoft **Dynamics 365 Project Operations** environment as System Administrator.
 2. Within the same window, open a new tab and sign in to the [**Power Apps Portal**](https://make.powerapps.com) as System Administrator.
-For more information on the Power Apps portal, refer to [this page](/power-apps/maker/canvas-apps/sign-in-to-power-apps).
+For more information on the Power Apps portal, see [this page](/power-apps/maker/canvas-apps/sign-in-to-power-apps).
 3. In the **Environments** section on the top-right, ensure that the environment you're logged into is selected.
     - To view your environment name, navigate to your environment, select the profile icon and copy the environment name from top-left of the dialog that appears.
 4. Now use the left navigation pane, to select **Dataflows**.
 If this option isn't directly visible, then select **More** and then Dataflows.